${\mathcal K}$-monotonicity and feedback synthesis for incrementally stable networks: Conclusion

 We have revised and extended methods for analysis and synthesis of monotone systems.
 We have shown that monotone systems can be variationally embedded into positive systems.
 Then, using this embedding, we have derived linear conditions for monotonicity with respect to generic cones $\cK$, removing the usual restriction to the positive orthant $\bR^n_+$ (cooperative systems).
 We have also derived linear, i.e. scalable, conditions for incremental stability and differential dissipativity of general monotone systems.
 Our results allow for analysis and synthesis of networks of monotone systems.
 From the control design perspective, this means that we can stabilize a network via control design at the level of a single node/component.
 The theoretical results of the paper have been illustrated by three examples, each capturing different scenarios.

 Theory of monotone systems is well established but often limited by the challenge of recognizing when a system is monotone.
 Simple conditions exist for monotonicity with respect to partial orders induced by an orthant \cite{AS:03}.
 In this paper we also show that, given a simple polyhedral cone $\cK$, establishing $\cK$-monotonicity reduces to a linear program.
 However, the problem of demonstrating the \emph{existence} of a cone $\cK$ that guarantee $\cK$-monotonicity of a nonlinear system is way harder.
 In this paper we present algorithms to answer such a question, taking advantage of a co-design procedure for cone and feedback controller.
 The algorithms are sound but by no means provide a complete answer to the question.
 They require further research to overcome limitations related to local minima and to issues of numerical stability.
+For developing numerical algorithms, we have focused on constant cones and linear feedback controllers.
+The theory can be extended to differential cones (i.e., non-constant cones $\cK(x)$) \cite{FS:16} and nonlinear feedback control design, which will be reported in future publication.